Around France

 A model of Pont-du-Gard mounted on the roof of the shop

-When Lucy and I pulled out of the driveway, I was grinning from ear-to-ear about my day’s find and the fun I’d had visiting these delightful people and their shop.
+When Lucy and I pulled out of the driveway, I was grinning from ear to ear about my day’s find and the fun I’d had visiting these delightful people and their shops.

 The grin turned into a big laugh when I looked back at the store window.